INFORMATION IS POWER

 Page two is for expenses.
 Put each of your expenses in the appropriate column depending on the frequency with which you expend the money.
 Food (#30) is typically weekly, while rent, mortgage, utilities, etc. are typically monthly.
 Work your way down the list and use the blank spaces for unlisted expenses and for debt repayment, such as credit cards, etc. DO NOT list expenses that have already come out of your paycheck, as often may be the case with thinks such as Dental, Union Dues, or Blue Cross (meaning health insurance – you have to wonder who prepares these forms.)
 Please note that you need not break down your grocery expense from your dairy product expense as requested in Sections 29 and 30.
 Just group them together.

 Ensure that you fill out the additional “Exhibit A” form, or the like, if you are provided with one.
-Ensure that the totals from that Exhibit are carried over to page two of the DR-6 (Section 55 for Moyer Law Office’s form) so the totals are accurate.
+Ensure that the totals from that Exhibit are carried over to page two of the DR-6 (Section 55 for Moyer Law, PC’s form) so the totals are accurate.

 Now, some big picture answers.
 The form is officially designed to reflect the current reality of a person’s financial position.
 If you are working, but expect to be laid off in three weeks, put your present income on the form.
 If you will be moving out of the house after filing for divorce, put your current expense liability on the form, not whet you expect to pay in three weeks.
 You are always encouraged (and required) to update the form as the changes occur.